dblarons/haskell-shell/README.md

 ## A Shell in Haskell

+Note: This was the first project I attempted in Haskell.
+As such, there are many, many flawed design choices and instances where I could have made better use of monads, etc. A more recent (though incomplete) project is my torrent client, located [here](https://github.com/dblarons/torrskel).

 #### Forward

 This project was created as part of a final project for the Operating Systems